meyertime/linux-all-the-things/docs/arch-pulseaudio.md

 Thus far, we have used `pactl` to make changes to a running PulseAudio server.
 However, none of these changes will persist across reboots.

 You can create the file `~/.config/pulse/default.pa` to run commands when the PulseAudio server starts.
 The file should start with `.include /etc/pulse/default.pa` so that system-wide defaults will still apply.
 The commands in this script should be the same except without `pactl` at the beginning.
+See [default.pa](../src/default.pa) in this repository which does some useful things.

-I have not actually done this yet, and you should keep in mind that removable devices like USB headsets may not be available at the time the script is run.
-I do not have a solution for that yet other than to put the code in a bash script and run it manually when I need it.
+Keep in mind that removable devices like USB headsets may not be available at the time the script is run.
+To get around this, I wrote [pa-monitor.sh](../src/pa-monitor.sh), which uses `pactl` to watch for events from PulseAudio and react to them.
+So for example, it automatically sets up the above echo cancellation and noise gate for my headset when I plug it in.
+You can set it up to automatically start in KDE by using `System Settings` → `Startup and Shutdown` → `Autostart`, or simply copy or create a link to the script in `~/.config/autostart-scripts/`.

-TODO: Make changes permanent